FraserLee/dungeon-note/checklist.md

 - [x] Don't write default textbox parameters

+- [ ] Make page title into file name

+- [ ] Stabilize block order on write

+- [ ] Move code context to thread local storage

+- [ ] Figure out what's slowing it down in that one weird case

+- [ ] Add bool to preserve "color" "colour" split

 - [ ] Rectangle Rotation
     - white single-pixel wheel around the point of the thing, mouseover